Sign image that reads Resources

 NYS Network Child Care Center Highlight

-This month we are spotlighting the SUNY Potsdam Child Care Center.
+This month we are spotlighting the Pooh’s Corner Child Care Center.

-For a full list of the NYS Network Child Care Centers and additional child care information, go to: NYS Network Child Care Centers.
+For a full list of the NYS Network Child Care Centers and additional early care and learning information, go to: NYS Network Child Care Centers.

 Employee Assistance Program (EAP)

-The New York State Employee Assistance Program (EAP) has been in existence for 40 years offering confidential assistance at no cost.
-EAP is available 24/7 for employees and their family members and can help prevent everyday personal or work-related problems from getting worse through resources and referrals.
-Over 250 specially trained coordinators are available in agencies and facilities statewide to meet with employees in-person or by phone to provide support, information, assess problems, and customized referrals to local resources.
-Coordinators also assist agency staff when critical incidents occur, and have made over 20,000 client contacts per year.
-Look for 40th anniversary promotional events throughout the month.
+The New York State Employee Assistance Program (EAP) has been in existence for over 40 years offering confidential assistance at no cost.
+The EAP is available 24 hours a day and seven days a week (24/7) for employees and their family members.
+The EAP can help prevent everyday personal or work-related problems from getting worse by providing resources and referrals.
+Over 250 specially trained EAP Coordinators are available in agencies and facilities statewide to meet with employees in-person or by phone to provide support, information, assess problems, and customized referrals to local resources.
+Coordinators also assist agency staff when critical incidents occur.
+Coordinators make over 20,000 client contacts per year.

-For information, assessment, and referral services for a variety of issues or just to introduce yourself, contact your EAP coordinator using the coordinator listing or calling 1-800-822-0244.
+For information, assessment, and referral services for a variety of issues or just to introduce yourself, contact your EAP Coordinator using the Coordinator List or by calling 1-800-822-0244